rkiel/keeping-promises/NOTES.md

 }
 ```

-If you recall, `writeFile` does not return any data and we still need a way to pass the array onto the next step in our pipeline, which is `output`.
-To do that, we still need a `saveCallback` but it is a much simpler one.
+- `writeFile` does not return any data
+- we still need a `saveCallback` but it is a much simpler one.

 ```JavaScript
 function save(array) {